 Depending on your situation, others may also have a significant influence on your child’s life.
 This could be a spouse, significant other, ex, family member, friend, nanny, babysitter or daycare worker.
 It’s important that they are also on board with your parenting methods.
 This can be difficult if you and the other person have different beliefs.
 Still, you want to present yourself as a united front so your child understands discipline guidelines and knows what to expect even when they aren’t with you.
 You can always re-group with other caregivers and reflect after the immediate problem has been resolved.

 Sometimes parents become frustrated and verbally lash out.
-No one is the perfect parent all the time; however, it’s best not to make negativity a habit or rely on overly harsh punishments.
+Good parenting means realizing that no one is the perfect parent all the time; however, it’s best not to make negativity a habit or rely on overly harsh punishments.
 Children are much more responsive to love, care and respect.
 Use positive enforcement, like rewards of healthy snacks, games or playground time to reinforce the good behavior your child is already exhibiting, or use it as an incentive to follow the rules.

 Remember that children (and even teens!) act up because they can’t verbalize the turmoil they feel inside.
 Encourage them to share their feelings by prompting them with questions.
 Thank them for their honesty and show them healthier ways to channel their emotions.